pmathev/stars/README.md

 # stars
-app creates a box with stars *
+app creates a box of stars *